Wu Sing-yung: Career

 He settled at the University of California, Irvine, and was promoted to full professor in Radiological Sciences and Medicine in 1990.

 His research and clinical interest were in thyroid hormone metabolism and the management of thyroid diseases.
-He authored, edited and contributed to medical books and over a hundred peer-reviewed medical papers.
-He has had a long-term interest in the research on the development of a novel fetal thyroid function marker (W-compound) that may help to better management of congenital hypothyroidism.
+He authored, edited, and contributed to medical books and over a hundred peer-reviewed medical papers.
+He has had a long-term interest in research on the development of a novel fetal thyroid function marker (W-compound) that may help better manage congenital hypothyroidism.
 His Thyroid Laboratory at Long Beach VA Medical Center, in collaboration with professors Delbert A. Fisher at Harbor-UCLA Medical Center and Theo Visser at Erasmus Medical Center of Netherlands, has found that sulfo-conjugation is the major pathway for thyroid hormone metabolism in the mammalian fetus.

-In addition to medical studies, Wu has an interest in modern Chinese history.
-He was the author and editor of five books in Chinese and one book in English (Father's Gold Secret, 2021) about the facts involving the “secret gold shipments” from Shanghai to Taiwan in 1948-49 near the end of the Chinese Civil War.
+In addition to medical studies, Wu is interested in modern Chinese history.
+He was the author and editor of five books in Chinese and two books in English (Father's Gold Secret, 2021; American Gold in Post-Second World War Taiwan-The Forgotten Free China, 2024) about the facts involving the “secret gold shipments” from Shanghai to Taiwan in 1948-49 near the end of the Chinese Civil War.
 These events were of critical importance on the Republic of China retreat to Taiwan.
 According to his studies, about 4 million oz. gold and some one hundred million pieces of silver dollars were transferred from Shanghai's state treasury in multiple shipments by air and sea to Taiwan and Xiamen from December 1, 1948, to May 18, 1949.
-The major portion of the gold (80% or 6.28 million oz.) had originally been sent from the United States during and after WWII as part of US aid to China to fight inflation.
-Nearly all the silver dollars and one million oz of gold in Xiamen were used to support the Nationalist army in contending against the rapid advancing People's Liberation Army (PLA) from April to December 1949 when inflation had flooded the area under the Nationalist control and rendered the paper money worthless.
+The major portion of the gold (80% or 6.28 million oz.) had originally been sent from the United States during and after World War 2 as part of US aid to China to fight inflation.
+Nearly all the silver dollars and one million oz of gold in Xiamen were used to support the Nationalist army in contending against the rapid advancement People's Liberation Army (PLA) from April to December 1949 when inflation had flooded the area under the Nationalist control and rendered the paper money worthless.

-The rest of the gold, near 3 million oz., played a pivotal role in stabilizing the economy of the Nationalist regime (Republic of China) in Taiwan from 1949 to 1950 until the outbreak of the Korean War on June 25, 1950.
-Without the gold from the Chinese Mainland, Taiwan would certainly have been destabilized by a precipitate currency devaluation, which would have invited a PLA invasion across the Taiwan Strait, leading to its unification with the People's Republic of China in 1950 -51.
+The rest of the gold, nearly 3 million oz., played a pivotal role in stabilizing the economy of the Nationalist regime (Republic of China, Free China) in Taiwan from 1949 to 1950 until the outbreak of the Korean War on June 25, 1950.
+Without the gold from the United States and the Chinese Mainland, Taiwan would certainly have been destabilized by a precipitate currency devaluation, which would have invited a PLA invasion across the Taiwan Strait, leading to its unification with the People's Republic of China in 1950-1951.

 Wu married Dr. Yvonne Yan-chiu Yu in 1982.
-Yu graduated from Guangzhou Medical University in 1978 and received a DNP degree from Brandman University (Irvine) in 2013.
-She currently serves as an adjunct assistant professor at UCLA and a clinical director at Alignment Healthcare in Orange.
-They have two daughters, Elizabeth and Elaine.